pranavsirsufale/attendance_system/README.md

 ## 📋 Overview

-The **Manikchand Pahade Law College Attendance Management System** is a comprehensive solution designed to streamline attendance tracking, reporting, and analysis for law colleges.
+The **Manikchand Pahade Law College, Aurangabad Attendance Management System** is a comprehensive solution designed to streamline attendance tracking, reporting, and analysis for law colleges.
 This system helps faculty, administrators, and students manage attendance records efficiently while ensuring compliance with attendance requirements.

 ## 🔧 Technology Stack